Skip to main content

 How to set agent parameters#

-Drill4J agent supports 3 ways to set agent parameters
+Drill4J agent supports 3 ways to set agent parameters.

 Set parameters using environment variables#